 When Does an Electric Short Circuit Occur?

-- Worn-out insulation between wires or terminals
+- Worn-out insulation between wires

-- Loose connections causing wires to touch
+- Loose connections causing contact

-- Water ingress in electrical enclosures
+- Water ingress into enclosures

-- Mechanical damage to cables or wires
+- Mechanical cable damage

 - Improper wiring or faulty appliances